-- 25 vocational qualification standards developed for 2- and 3- year vocational education - •12 curricula reformed for 2- and 3- year vocational education - Trainers trained for 2- and 3-year vocational education
+- 25 vocational qualification standards developed for two-and-three-year vocational education - 12 curricula reformed for two-and-three-year vocational education - Trainers trained for two-and-three-year vocational education

-Even though that strategic priority of the Government is fostering the level of higher education, the necessity for such project arises from the need of the country to create conditions for development of persons with secondary vocational education to prevent the over-saturation of the market with persons having completed higher education on the one hand, and lack of persons with vocational education on the other hand.
+Even though strategic priority of the Government is fostering a level of higher education, the necessity for such a project arises from the need of Macedonia to create conditions for development of persons with secondary vocational education, to prevent the over-saturation of the market with persons having completed higher education on the one hand, and a lack of persons with vocational education on the other hand.

-Obsolesce of the vocational education programmes and the need for motivating the students to enrol in two- and three- year vocational education is dictated by the labour market.
-The idea that the final result of the Project is reforming the vocational education programmes is greeted; however the Project lacks one component that will include activities intended for motivating the students to enrol in vocational schools, which among other, was announced as one of the objectives of the Project by the Ministry of Education.
-In addition, activities lack focused on realizing the second objective of this measure, or support to the process of bridging vocational schools and business partners.
-Such activities would be particularly important and would directly contribute not only to enhancing the interest and popularity of such programmes, which are currently lacking, but also to further development and better utilization of the national capacities.
-Considering the fact that EUR 810,757.00 remain unrealized in this measure, there is a possibility that such measures are developed within the framework of additional project of this measure, if prepared.
+The obsolescence of vocational education programmes and the need for motivating students to enrol in two-and-three-year vocational education is dictated by the labour market.
+The idea that the final result of the Project is reformation of the vocational education programmes is welcomed; however, the Project lacks one component that will include activities intended for motivating students to enrol in vocational schools, which among others, was announced as one of the objectives of the Project by the Ministry of Education.
+109 In addition, activities lack focus on realizing the second objective of this measure, or the support the process needs in bridging vocational schools and business partners.
+Such activities are particularly important and would directly contribute not only to enhancing the interest and popularity of such programmes, which are currently lacking, but also to further developing and better utilizing national capacities.
+Considering the fact that €810,757.00 remains unrealized in this measure, there is a possibility that such measures can be developed within the framework of an additional project of this measure, if prepared.

-Considering the fact that one full year of its implementation remains, it is still early to measure its efficiency.
-However, it is necessary to mention that it is erroneously to measure the results of the Project only through the number of reformed curricula.
-To the contrary, the key for successfulness of the Project is the quality of new programmes, flexibility to the needs of the Macedonian labour market, the interest for enrolment in the programmes, the number of graduated as well as the number of persons who have found jobs with such vocational qualification.
+Considering the fact that one full year of its implementation remains, it is still too early to measure the project's efficiency.
+However, it is necessary to mention that it is erroneous to measure the results of the Project only through the number of reformed curricula.
+On the contrary, the key to the success of the Project is the quality of new programmes, flexibility to the needs of the Macedonian labour market, the interest for enrolment in the programmes, the number of graduated students, as well as the number of persons who have found jobs with such a vocational qualification.